George Allen (American politician): Truth-in-sentencing

 Truth-in-sentencing (TIS) and abolition of parole were ultimately passed in a Special Session of the General Assembly with the House voting 89–7 and the Senate voting 34–4 in favor of the measure.
 On January 1, 1995, Allen's central campaign promise became a reality when TIS and abolition of parole went into effect.
 According to the law, prison sentences increased for offenders without prior convictions for violent crimes by 125 percent, 300 percent for those with a prior felony conviction that originally had a maximum penalty of less than 40 years, and 500 percent for those with a felony conviction of a violent crime that originally had a minimum penalty of more than 40 years.
-Between 1994 and 1995, statistics show on average that first degree murders with violent records went from serving 15 years to 46 years.
+Between 1994 and 1995, statistics show on average that first-degree murderers with violent records went from serving 15 years to 46 years.

 In 1993, nearly half of all offenders released from prison were re-arrested for a new crime within 3 years.
 TIS ensured that inmates serve a minimum of 85 percent of their sentence.
 As a result of TIS, first degree murderers went from serving 29 percent of imposed sentence to 91 percent,.
 While parole was eliminated for those convicted of a felony after January 1, 1995, parole remained in effect for individuals incarcerated prior to TIS reform resulting in a rapid decline in the parole grant rate from 46 percent in 1991 to 5 percent in 1998.